Creating a form

-- Section Heading - This is the section title that will appear between form fields.
+- Section Heading (optional) - This is the section title that will appear between form fields.

-- Description (optional) - A WYSIWYG editor you can use to provide instructions or more information to the submitter.
+- Description (optional) - A WYSIWYG editor you can use to provide instructions or more information for the visitor.

 Reordering form fields

 If you need to reposition a form field, you can drag and drop it into place with the drag handle to the left of the field.

-If you choose to display a form completion Message when users submit your form, you'll be provided a WYSIWYG editor to create your message.
+If you choose to display a form completion Message when visitors submit your form, you'll be provided a WYSIWYG editor to create your message.

-The Insert Placeholder dropdown menu allows you to personalize your completion message with information from a user's form submission such as their first name, email address, or values from the form they submitted.
+- Use the Insert Placeholder dropdown menu to personalize your completion message with information from a visitor's form submission such as their first name, email address, or values from the form they submitted.